woosting/linux/contents/syncthing/auto-start/systemd.md

 1. Create the user whos userspace the service should run in, or choose an existing one.

-2. Copy the service file into the [load path of the system instance][3] (as root): text
+2. Copy the service file into the [load path of the system instance][3] (as root):

     > Several distros (among which Arch linux) ship the needed service files with the Syncthing package.
 If your distro provides a systemd service file for Syncthing, you can skip this step!

     - When installed via **Apt on Debian 8**: `cp /lib/systemd/system/syncthing@.service /etc/systemd/system`